readmeio/rdme/README.md

 > **Note**
 > These setup instructions are for CLI usage only.
 For usage in GitHub Actions, see [GitHub Actions](#github-actions) below.

+#### Installing `rdme` to a Project

-We recommend installing `rdme` in your project rather than doing a global installation so you don't run into unexpected behavior with mismatching versions.
+The recommended approach for shared projects is to install `rdme` in your project's dependencies.
+That way you don't run into unexpected behavior with mismatching versions of `rdme`.
 We also suggest using the `--save-dev` flag since `rdme` is typically used as part of a CI process and is unlikely to be running in your production application:

 ```sh
 npm install rdme --save-dev
 ```

-Once installed in your project, we recommend using `npx` (which is included if you have `npm` installed) to prefix all of your CLI commands.
+Once installed in your project, you can use the `npx` prefix (which is included if you have `npm` installed) to run your CLI commands locally.
 For example:

 ```sh
 npx rdme openapi:validate [file]